KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Annual Physical

-Last year, for the first time, my doctor and I created a comprehensive, longterm annual preventative care plan.
 I completed a full physical, mammogram, and got up-to-date with my vaccinations again.

 After cutting most high cholesterol foods out of my diet and eating more fruits and vegetables, I had lost 16 pounds and my bad cholesterol was greatly reduced.
 My doctor assured me that I did not need a prescription, to my surprise, something I had assumed would be inevitable.
 This only motivated me to eat even better.

 I asked for a dermatologist visit to be added to my preventative care regimen.
 In August, a college sorority sister of mine [revealed](https://www.facebook.com/3crazykids/posts/pfbid0RdvNS5W4Pu4bRKzggFsWrDz9G7xQMY5rMTfLXHQnvfFM6zMu8dHTPrRhJp6nw9N5l) that she had been diagnosed with Stage 4 Metastatic Melanoma with mets in her liver, lungs, brain, and soft tissue.
 She's a redhead with fair skin.
 She knew she was at higher risk, but never had a checkup.
 She made the news public, believing that if her story helped someone else prevent skin cancer, it would be worth it.